 - Flight reservation

-- You are not entitled to enter Austria without a visa, but would like to submit your application directly to the residence authority in Austria?
+- You are not entitled to enter Austria without a visa, but would like to submit your application directly to the Immigration Authority in Austria?
 This is possible, provided that you have a valid visa that entitles you to enter and stay in Austria.
 The procedure can be awaited in Austria as long as the visa is valid.
 If the visa expires before your Settlement Permit is issued, you must leave the country in time.
-For a new entry to pick up the Settlement Permit, a visa (type D) must be applied for at the respective Austrian representative authority (embassy/consulate).
+For a new entry to pick up the Settlement Permit, a Visa D must be applied for at the respective Austrian representative authority (embassy/consulate).

 Validity, extension and family